 The EKC Group is a major educational institution serving communities across the East Kent area.
 It has colleges in Broadstairs, Canterbury, Dover, Folkestone and Sheppey.
 The Teacher Academy recruits and develops teaching staff from industry, especially in hard-to-fill curriculum areas.
 Simon Bigrigg (above, left) is Head of the Academy.
 Fida Hussain (above, right) is a PhD research student researching the development of security frameworks with domain knowledge for smart homes.
 He graduated with an MSc in Computing and has five years’ experience in an IT environment.
 He is now a part-time Computer Science lecturer at Canterbury College in the EKC Group.
-Simon and Fida explain how the Pathways Programme brought them together.
+Simon and Fida explain how the Pathways Programme (now called Talent to Teach in FE) brought them together.

 We saw the Further Pathways to FE Programme as an excellent way of developing our recruitment of potential new staff, enabling graduates to experience the work of an FE lecturer while providing a chance for us to model new approaches to embedding teachers into their roles.

 We were able to provide a placement for Fida in our Computer Science department for his 40 hours of work experience.
 He proved to be an excellent addition to the team, providing strong classroom support for the lecturing staff and sharing his expertise with students to assist them in their learning journeys.
 Computer Science is a traditionally ‘hard-to-fill’ vocational area for us in terms of recruitment of key staff, and Fida had very strong subject knowledge and a student-centred approach to his work, which has greatly benefitted our learners.